 With his impressive service record and extensive experience with the pharmaceutical, food, and drug industry, Mr. Thompson transitioned to the private sector where he served as Senior Vice President of Policy and Government Affairs for Bristol-Myers Squibb.
 There he successfully grew a global staff of 45 people and served as the company’s senior representative to industry associations.
 Later, Thompson served as senior counsel for healthcare and pharmaceuticals for the public policy law firm Patton Boggs, LLP.
 Thompson now provides consultation services through Akin Gump in Washington, D.C.

 In addition to his extensive public and private sector experience, Mr. Thompson sits on the board of several non-profit, professional, and academic institutions.
 Notably, he is currently the chairman of Syracuse University’s Board of Trustees as well as an advisory board member of the Institute for Veterans and Military Families.
 He previously served on advisory boards of the Martin J. Whitman School of Management and the Maxwell School.
 Demonstrating his commitment to the arts, Thompson has also served as chairman of the board of Ford’s Theatre and the governance committee for Meridian International Center, a leading cultural diplomacy center.

 Beyond his trusted support and engagement in Syracuse University’s stewardship and governance, Mr. Thompson and his wife are generous donors of Syracuse University’s Remembrance Scholarships, awarded annually in memory of the 35 Syracuse University students who lost their lives on Pan Am Flight 103 over Lockerbie in 1998.

-Richard Thompson, U.S. Army, is an alumnus of Syracuse University, and a veteran of the U.S. military.
+Richard L. Thompson, U.S. Army, is an alumnus of Syracuse University, and a veteran of the U.S. military.
 You should know his story.